-On this page, we'll explain what causes Windows unable to reset your PC, and how to fix this issue without losing any data, and enable you to reset your PC successfully.
+On this page, we'll explain what causes Windows unable to reset your PC, and provide a solution to fix this issue without losing any data, allowing you to reset your PC successfully.

 Follow the effective solutions here to fix the "Cannot reset PC" error to unlock the drive to reset your computer without losing any data: